 Do the majority of banks operate their own panel of solicitors?

 Many lenders do operate a restricted conveyancing panel but a lot of lenders allow any solicitors to join their panel so long as they meet their criteria.
 Each lender sets their own criteria.
 For example the Metro Bank conveyancing panel requirements are different to Metro Bank’s conveyancing panel criteria.

-I can not work out if my mortgage offer obliges me to make sure the lease term for the flat is extended prior to the completion date .
+I can not work out if my mortgage offer requires a lease extension .
 I have called into my local branch Metro Bank on various occasions and told it wasn't a problem and they would lend.
 My solicitor - who is on the Metro Bank conveyancing panel- telephoned and was told not they would not lend in accordance with their CML Handbook minimum lease term requirements.
 I simply dont know who is right

 As long as the conveyancer is on the Metro Bank panel she or he must comply with the CML Handbook requirements for Metro Bank.
 Unless your lawyer obtains specific confirmation in writing that Metro Bank will go ahead your lawyer has no choice but to refrain from exchanging contract and committing you to the purchase.
 We would suggest that you ask Metro Bank to contact your lawyer in writing confirming that they will accept the remaining number of years left on the lease.

 My ex -wife’s name is on the Metro Bank mortgage of my property but not on the land registry.
 The apartment was transferred to me on our divorce many years ago by way of a sealed court order.
 Does my ex still have a say on the sale even though the land registry showing the property in my name alone?
 Will I be required to take her name of the Metro Bank mortgage in order to sell?